mollerhoj/Scandinavian-ULMFiT/README.md

 Trained on 68,775,370 tokens, and validated on 7,641,571 tokens.
 We achieve a perplexity of 27.66

 Training even higher performance models is possible, but require more (costly) training time.
 If you need a model with higher performance, feel free to contact us.
+Our servers crashed when training the Swedish model, but if you're in need of it, contact us and we can train it for you.

 ### Paper